Call for Participation

 The European Regional Forum shall be open to the participation of states; intergovernmental organizations including United Nations agencies and mechanisms; national human rights institutions and other relevant national bodies; academics and experts on minority issues; representatives of minorities as well as civil society organizations specializing in minority issues.

-Participation is open to individuals involved in minority issues in the European region (see list of eligible countries here), and with a clear focus and expertise on hate speech, social media and minorities.
+Participation is open to individuals involved in minority issues in the European region (see list of eligible countries here), and with a clear focus and expertise on conflict prevention and minorities.

-The European Regional Forum will be an online event.
-Further details for joining the meeting will be sent following confirmation of registration.
+The European Regional Forum will be a virtual event.
+Further details for joining the meeting will be sent following confirmation of registration, a few days before the event.

 Areas of Discussion